IIIF/website/source/event/2018/washington-sponsors.md

  * Acknowledgement by name on iiif.io website and included with event information
  * Acknowledgement by name on May 22nd outreach event plenary program
  * Acknowledgment in May 23rd plenary welcome presentations
- * Option to present a lightning talk during May 23rd plenary
+ * Option to present a lightning talk.
+This may be either on May 23rd plenary or May 22nd Showcase.
  * 1 conference registration

 **Gold - $2,500**